5 Sidecar Cribs for Cosleeping

 I will do anything to avoid having to physically stand up in the middle of the night.
 Even if it’s just to walk the 2 steps from my bed to my baby’s crib, getting vertical at 3am feels like torture.

 Which is why I’m such a huge fan of bedsharing.
 As soon as my baby starts to stir I can snuggle her, latch her, burp her, and even change her diaper… all without having to get up.
-It helped me feel (relatively) well rested even when we were in a season of multiple wakes a night.
+It helps me feel (relatively) well rested even though we’re in a season of multiple wakes a night.

-The obvious benefit to a sidecar crib is that there’s no bars separating us and our baby.
-This means we each have our own sleep space, but we can still reach over and hold our baby’s hand, pat their bum, or scooch all the way over and nurse them… all without leaving our beds.
+The obvious benefit to a sidecar crib is the proximity to a caregiver.
+This means we each have our own sleep space, but I can still reach over and hold my baby’s hand, pat her bum, or scooch all the way over and nurse her… all without leaving my bed.

-This is what we used for all three of our kids and loved it.
-In North America, they’re only sold with a wooden ‘half wall’, supposedly to keep your baby from rolling onto your bed.
-In my opinion this sort of defeats the purpose, as it creates a barrier between you and your baby, but if this doesn’t bother you (or if you choose to install it without the half wall), I think this brand is a great choice.
+The babybay is what we used for all three of our kids and loved it.
+In North America, they’re sold with a wooden ‘half wall’, supposedly to keep your baby from rolling onto your bed.
+In my opinion this sort of defeats the purpose, as it creates a barrier between you and your baby, but if this doesn’t bother you (or if you choose to install it without the half wall, which is easy to do), I think this brand is a great choice.

-This is a bassinet, not a crib, so it’s not going to fit your baby for more than a few months.
-On the plus side, it has a rocking feature when it’s used in the bassinet mode, which could be handy for babies who love motion.
+The Angel Bliss is a bassinet, not a crib, so it’s not going to fit your baby for more than a few months.
+But it opens on one side, and when it’s used in the bassinet mode, has a rocking feature which is a huge plus for babies who love motion!

 Ikea Sniglar Crib Hack $70

-Since full-sized sidecar sleepers are still pretty hard to come by in North America, a lot of families have taken to creating their own.
+Like I said, full-sized sidecar sleepers are still pretty hard to come by in North America.
+As a result, a lot of families have taken to creating their own.
 The Ikea Sniglar Crib can be set up with one side of the rails left off.
-When it’s fastened to your bed, it becomes a sturdy sidecar crib for your baby that they’ll fit in well into the toddler years.
+When it’s fastened to your bed using zip ties or ratchet straps, it becomes a sturdy sidecar crib for your baby that they’ll fit in well into the toddler years.

 (Depending on the height of your bed, you might need to use furniture lifters to raise the height of the crib so the mattress height matches yours.
 If your bed has a frame around it, you might need to push the crib mattress next to your mattress and place a furniture wedge or pool noodle in the space created between the crib mattress and crib rails.)

-As great as these sidecars are, the reality is that many babies (and parents!) find that even this is too much separation.
-Even though we can reach over and touch them, many little ones will still want to be in bed, snuggled in next to us.
-If this is your baby, make sure to brush up on the safe bedsharing guidelines so you can be sure you’re all snuggling as safe as possible.
+As great as these sidecars are, many babies will still want to be in our bed, snuggled in next to us.
+If this is your baby, make sure to brush up on the safe bedsharing guidelines so you can be sure you’re sleeping as safe as possible.

 What makes my approach different: